Douglas College > Student Services > Financial > Financial Aid > Awards > Athletics awards

 Jesse Penner Memorial Award of Distinction

-The Jesse Penner Memorial Award was created in 2006 in memory of Jesse Penner by his family.
-The fund was then changed to an Award of Distinction in 2016 with the purpose of supporting members of the Douglas College Men’s Baseball Team, preferably those who demonstrate leadership, sportsmanship and team spirit.
+The Jesse Penner Memorial Award was created, in 2006, in his memory by Jesse's family.
+The fund was then changed to an Award of Distinction in 2016 with the purpose of supporting members of the Douglas College Men's Baseball Team; preferably those who demonstrate leadership, sportsmanship & team spirit.

 Jordan Kornberger "Bleed Green" Memorial Award of Distinction

-Established by the Douglas Students' Union Athletes council in 2015, the Jordan Kornberger "Bleed Green" Memorial Award of Distinction was created to recognize student athletes who demonstrate characteristics similar to Jordan, such as leadership, school spirit and a strong work ethic.
-Jordan was a member of the Douglas College Baseball team, and supported of all the College's teams.
+The Jordan Kornberger "Bleed Green" Memorial Award of Distinction was established, in 2015, by the Douglas Students' Union Athletes Council.
+Jordan was a member of the Douglas College Baseball team, and was as an avid supporter of all Douglas teams.
 He is remembered for his charismatic personality, dedication to the game, and endless love for his Douglas College family.
-The award will be given annually to one male and one female athlete who represent Douglas College.
+It's purpose of this award is to recognize other student athletes who demonstrate characteristics similar to Jordan, such as leadership, school spirit and a strong work ethic.